-This question is the most asked question in the world of pool but to me, I think the easier one would be the one that you have learned first.
-To my knowledge thou, I would say the 8 ball pool is a more beginners friendly game and is pretty simple, the 9 ball is simple as well is just the fact that you have to sink them in a numbered formation, while in 8 ball you just sink any of the balls that are on in your set.
+This question is the most asked question in the world of the pool but to me, I think the easier one would be the one that you have learned first.
+To my knowledge though, I would say the 8-ball pool is a more beginners friendly game and is pretty simple, the 9 ball is simple as well is just the fact that you have to sink them in a numbered formation, while in 8-ball you just sink any of the balls that are on in your set.

 However, there are bar rules as well, they all go by the APA rule in which if the 8 ball is been pocketed on the breaking of the game without scratching, that person is the winner.
 In 8 ball pool, this is the rule that causes the most argument if you don’t find out the game rules at first.

 I sincerely hope you enjoy studying this instructional guide; anything above was studied by my organization and me. we hope this post has educated you on anything new or educated you in areas you were not aware of before reading it.
 We endeavor to provide our customers with the absolute most accurate information available on any given issue.
 Thank everyone for reading another one of our articles; we hope you will visit the main page.